Summer solstice wild abundance soda

 Directions:

-• a heaping cup of freshly dried mugwort, yarrow, and rosemary
+• 1 cup combined of fresh and freshly-dried mugwort, yarrow, and rosemary

 • 1/2 C raw honey

-• 1/2 gallon filtered and dechlorinated water.
-Dechlorinate tap water by leaving it out overnight - the chlorine will evaporate.
+• Top with filtered and dechlorinated water.
+To dechlorinate tap water, leave it out overnight + the chlorine will evaporate.

-Cover the opening of the jar with clean cloth or coffee filter and a rubber band.
-This way, the mixture is exposed to air but bugs are kept out.
+Cover the jar mouth with clean cloth or coffee filter and a rubber band.
+This way air gets in but bugs stay out.

 Stir the mixture a couple times each day.
 Once it starts bubbling, ferment another 24-48 hours, stirring and tasting daily.
-When it tastes carbonated, strain out the herbs.
+When it tastes kinda fizzy, strain out the herbs.
 Then cap the jar, or transfer to a glass flip-top bottle.

-In the flip top bottle, let carbonation build up 24-48 hours (sometimes longer, but pop the top daily to release some pressure so your bottle doesn’t explode).
+Let carbonation build up in the bottle for 24-48 hours (sometimes longer, but pop the top daily to release some pressure so your bottle doesn’t explode).
 When it’s to your satisfaction, serve cold and garnished with fresh herbs and flowers!
-You can store your wild soda in the fridge for 3 months, that is if you don’t drink it all in the first week.
-I do find that the carbonation fades after storing in the fridge a while.
+You can store the soda in the fridge for 3 months if you somehow don’t drink it all right away.
+The carbonation fades after storing in the fridge a while but it’ll still taste good and funky.

 Another method for brewing soda is to start with a hot infusion using all the same measurements.
-This method will create a stronger flavor (where the cold infusion brings out more delicate notes) and broadly draw out the medicinal properties of the plants just like an herbal tea.
-Prepare a hot infusion by pouring just-boiled water over the herbs.
-Let the infusion cool to room temperature before adding honey.
+This method will create a stronger flavor and draw out the plant medicine like herbal tea.
+Make a hot infusion by pouring just-boiled water over the herbs.
+Let the infusion cool to room temperature *before* adding honey.
 Continue with the fermentation process as listed above.

 To play with flavor notes, try combinations of fresh and dried herbs, or a combination of cold and hot infusions.
 You can also use different kinds of sugars and add culture starters to help your fermentation along.